Oasis (San Francisco): History

-Oasis opened on New Year's Day 2015 as a joint venture between American drag queen Heklina, and the first U.S. drag laureate D’Arcy Drollinger, consultant Geoff Benjamin and lead singer of Samiam Jason Beebout.
+Oasis opened on New Year's Day 2015 as a joint venture between American drag queen Heklina, the first U.S. drag laureate D'Arcy Drollinger, consultant Geoff Benjamin and lead singer of Samiam Jason Beebout.
 Hecklina and Drollinger met ten years earlier, when the former was managing Rebel, a bar at the Market Street, San Francisco.
 Drollinger began performing Sex in the City parodies for the bar's Tuesday night slot, similar to Heklina's successful The Golden Girls series.
 Her show was well-received, and overtime Drollinger moved from Tuesdays to weekends, performing new shows including Designing Women, Friends, and Shit and Champagne.
 In 2014, when the news about Rebel's closing came to light, "the idea of co-owning a venue of their own began to take shape."
 The group of four looked at several spaces in Castro district, and finally put in an offer to operate a nightclub on the 11th Street corridor but were rejected.

 Drollinger recalled that he and Heklina had "scrambled to secure investors and loans" to lease the 8,000-square-foot converted gay bathhouse for twenty years.
 The exact amount they offered was not disclosed, however, an online sales listing pegged the price at $875,000.
 The venue, formerly home to The Oasis and then Club Caliente, once featured an indoor pool that was later filled in by one of the previous owners.
 At the time of purchase, it had been vacant for five years.